aqeeljmics/Prediction-of-Disease-Outbreak/README.md

 - Extend prediction to more diseases

 ### 🏆 Credits
-- 👨‍💻 Developed by Sabhya Aqeel Ahmad, Ramishwar Gautam, Tahir Ansari
+- 👨‍💻 Developed by Aqeel Ahmad, Ramishwar Gautam, Tahir Ansari

 - 🎓 Part of B.Tech.
 Major Project